 FranklinCovey processes your Personal Data because you use our services and/or because you provide this information to us yourself.
 Below you will find an overview of the Personal Data that we process:

-• Information about your surfing behaviour on various websites and channels.
+- Information about your surfing behavior on various websites and channels.
 For more information, see our cookie statement below.

 Sharing Personal Data with third parties

 FranklinCovey will not sell your information to third parties and will only provide it if this is necessary for: the performance of our agreement with you or your organization, or to comply with a legal obligation.
 We will enter into a processor’s agreement with companies that process your data on our instruction to safeguard the same level of security and confidentiality of your data.
 FranklinCovey remains responsible for these processing operations.